zotonic/zotonic/doc/ref/cli/cli-addsite.rst

 Adding a site
 -------------

-When adding a site, the site will be created in the Zotonic user sites directory.
-When ``-L`` is used, the site will be created in the current directory (from which the ``addsite`` command is ran), and a symlink into the Zotonic user sites directory will be made.
+When adding a site, the site will be created in the Zotonic user directory.
+When ``-L`` is used, the site will be created in the current directory (from which the ``addsite`` command is ran), and a symlink into the Zotonic user directory will be made.

 Before adding the site, the command will print out an overview of what it will do before continuing.